 Even with the best preparation, you may be struck by injury or illness overseas.
 This section outlines how we can help in such an emergency, and how you can help yourself.

-Medical assistance in a foreign country can be extremely expensive, as the case studies show.
+Medical assistance in a foreign country can be extremely expensive.

 If you can’t afford travel insurance, you can’t afford to travel.

 See our health section for information on what to do before you travel, and make sure your insurance covers the activities you plan to undertake, as well as any pre-existing medical condition(s).

 If you suffer illness or injury overseas, you should: